WHEN: October 2018

 Goals & Original Site Design Analysis

-My goal was to experiment with simplicity and more modern, minimalist styles
+My goal was to experiment with simplicity and more modern, minimalist

-that would aid in intuitive navigation of the site.
-The current site is cluttered
+styles that would aid in intuitive navigation of the site.
+The

-and outdated, which is understandable for an indie game studio without
+current site is cluttered and outdated, which is understandable for an

-a huge focus on web development.
+indie game studio without a huge focus on web development.

-Below is the current site for Double Fine Productions, a video game company
+Below is the current site for Double Fine Productions, a video game

-and comics are on the right side.
+Photos of games and comics are on the right side.

 Wireframes / Usability Redesign

-I first created five low-fidelity wireframes in Balsamiq to
+I first created five low-fidelity wireframes in

-increase the usability of Double Fine’s site.
+Balsamiq to increase the usability of Double Fine’s site.

 The navigation flow between these wireframes is shown below: